 This project contributed to the coverage of the Special Olympics of New York by RITs photojournalism department.

-Portrait Project Director/Producer: Mustafa Hussain
+On-Location Portrait Project Team Leader: Mustafa Hussain

 3 Clay Patrick McBride, Frankie Bonn, and Ian Hyland

 *Led by faculty advisors.